briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 architect, one architect advisor must be present to establish the quorum.
 (Amended 11-4-08; 11-6-18)

-## Section VII-10: Removal of members of the planning and zoning commission, board of zoning appeals, and architectural board of review
+## Section VII-10: Removal of members of the Planning and Zoning Commission, Board of Zoning Appeals, and Architectural Board of Review

 The Mayor may remove any member appointed to the Planning and Zoning Commission, Board of Zoning Appeals, or Architectural Board of Review, at any time for